hodgespodge/game-ai-homework/homework-3/README.md

 This homework project's code is located in the following files:
 - [Main.cpp](/Main.cpp)
   - The main SFML loop for the a* based maze navigator
     - ISSUE: If Main segfaults when loading the indoor map, re-run `python3 generateIndoorMap.py`.
 This happens for roughly 1 in 3 randomly generated maps.
+  - Also the main runner for the non-gui graph search

 - [SearchFunctions.h](/SearchFunctions.h)
   - Graph search functions for shortest path